CS157A-Team24/FinalReport/FinalReport.md

 + Users shall be able to update the email.
 + Users shall be able to update the password.
 + Users shall be able to delete an account.

-#### Create a channel
-+ Once users are signed in, users can create their own channels.
-On their channel, users are able to
-+ Users can create multiple channels (up to 4).
-By creating a channel, a user can get followers who are interested in his/her activities.
-+ The system shall save information of the channel in database.

 #### Join a channel
 + Without logging in, users will get a message syaing that they need to log in to join a channel.